ABI-Software/software-development-guidelines/README.rst

 Every project starts off with a base commit.
 While many projects do start off with a README file, some repositories do start off as a complete blank slate (`git commit --allow-empty -m 'initial commit'`).
-Either way is fine, but ultimately the project *must* contain some kind of README file, either reStructuredText or markdown is fine.
+Either way is fine, but ultimately the project **must** contain some kind of README file, using the reStructuredText markup syntax.
-Just keep that consistent to the project and/or the language/framework that is being used (e.g. Python always use reStructuredText for best results, as historically PyPi only supports that).

 During prototyping
 ~~~~~~~~~~~~~~~~~~

-Things may come up and then brought down fast, so the following sections that has many formalities may not directly apply.
+Things may come up and then brought down fast, so the following sections that have many formalities may not directly apply.
 However, given that prototype projects often end up in production somehow, the methodologies that were neglected will typically rear their ugly heads, so following as much of the following is highly recommended.

 Commits and branches
 ~~~~~~~~~~~~~~~~~~~~

 A project typically starts off being committed to `master`.
-This is a good enough default, however that word is definitely overloaded so a definition should be outlined somewhere to state that this is the main development branch, or the branch that is guaranteed to reference the latest stable release.
+This is a good enough default, however that word is definitely overloaded, so a definition should be outlined somewhere to state that this is the main development branch, or the branch that is guaranteed to reference the latest stable release.
 Current observation show that `master` is typically being used as the current latest development branch for many projects, and that is fine.

 Once a project matures, branches should be used for introduction of features.